Saturday, June 22, 2024

 “And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it; and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.”
 Genesis 1:28

-was visiting, or being visited, Barb sought needed solitude at her little refuge – the tree stump, where the rose bushes now had some company; Barb had recently planted, two or three lilac bushes.
-Neither bush had any blossoms, for it still was the down season; a season when many plants went into a rest period.
+While most everyone else was visiting, or being visited, Barb sought needed solitude at her little refuge – the tree stump, where the rose bushes now had some company; Barb had recently planted, two or three lilac bushes.
+Neither bush had any blossoms, for it still was the down season; a few weeks, when many plants went into a rest period.
 The afternoon sun was waning toward evening; she reached for her cloak.
 Mountain air, hmmph!.
 Back home, she stopped herself; here was home, and grumbling wouldn’t keep away the chill.
-She’d no reason to kvetch anyway, Tommy had a warm blanket, and so did Hul and she.
-She’d also made an extra – as with some spare clothing - for one never knows when someone will be in need; such as the neighbor who’d a hut-fire.
+She had no reason to kvetch anyway, Tommy had a warm blanket, and so did Hul and she.
+She had also made an extra – as with some spare clothing - for one never knows when someone will be in need; such as the neighbor who had a hut-fire.
 No one had been hurt, but the family of five had lost everything.
-Maybe tomorrow, she’d have enough yarn ready to begin knitting a new blanket.
+Maybe tomorrow, she would have enough yarn ready to begin knitting a new blanket.

 She arose from her spot, dashed inside the hut and brought out her sewing basket.
 Although working on the Sabbath was frowned upon… nuts to that!
-She’d work to get done.
+She had things to do.
 Parking the basket behind the stump, she reached for a little pouch containing her cutting stones; one or more could stand a sharpening.
-She’d once had a pair of metal scissors, but they – along with her tater-peeler – were lying at the bottom of that gulch; by now, probably half-rusted from the morning mists.
+She once had a pair of metal scissors, but they – along with her potato-peeler – were lying at the bottom of that gulch; by now, probably half-rusted from the morning mists.
 Those scissors had been the best; well worth the silver and two coppers.
-“We’re reduced to this,” she spoke to the flint she held in her palm.
+“We’re reduced to…this,” she spoke to the flint she held in her palm.
 The sun inched toward the horizon.
 She glanced out into the thicket.

 A flapping sound caught her attention.
-Well, isn’t that a beautiful bird.
-She watched the colorful creature fly toward the west, then realized she’d lost track of time.
-Worship service would soon be underway, and between making herself ready, and finding Tommy – who was probably all dusty and dirty; she hoped her boy was with Hul – but then again, nix that thought, for they’d probably both be the same.
+She watched the colorful creature fly toward the west, then realized she had lost track of time.
+Worship service would soon be underway, and between making herself ready, and finding Tommy – who was probably all dusty and dirty; she hoped her boy was with Hul – but then again, nix that thought, for they would probably both be the same.
 Either way, the family would be late; like a lot of things, it fell upon the wife to see that her family was ready for worship service, whether they were or were not.
-Frankly, she wanted to play hooky, and just relax a bit, but changed her mind; for neglecting the company of believers was but a step closer - to borrow a word from the Cainite lexicon – devolving into savagery.
+Frankly, she wanted to play hooky, and just relax a bit, but changed her mind; for neglecting the company of believers was but a step closer - to borrow a Cainite phrase – devolving into savagery.

 “And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God Created and made.”
 Genesis 2:3